21 Incredibly Beautiful Places in Portugal to Visit Right Now

 Casa Magica

 With stunning views from the rooftop terrace and fully equipped for self-catering, Casa Magica is pure magic!
-If you want something special, quiet, and traditional, you can’t go wrong with this unique holiday home right in the centre of Olhao near the market and ferry dock to Culatra Island.
+If you want something unique, quiet, and traditional, you can’t go wrong with this unique holiday home right in the centre of Olhao, near the market and ferry dock to Culatra Island.

 By Josefine & Dominik from Red White Adventures